stakater/Hestia/README.md

-# Hestia Operator
+# Hestia

-Hestia Operator automates the management and execution of jobs in your Kubernetes cluster, supporting a variety of workload types (Deployments, StatefulSets, DeploymentConfigs, and more).
+Hestia automates the management and execution of jobs in your Kubernetes cluster, supporting a variety of workload types (Deployments, DaemonSets, StatefulSets, DeploymentConfigs, and more).
 It enables you to define, schedule, and monitor custom job runners using Kubernetes-native resources.

----
+## Why name "Hestia"?

+In Greek mythology, Hestia is the goddess of the hearth, home, and stability.
+Just like her role in maintaining the foundation of the home, this operator ensures the foundational stability of your applications before they move forward — by automatically running E2E tests only when the system is truly ready.

 ## Features